 The first DUT call will open in September and offer opportunities for transnational and transdisciplinary cooperation along and across the three DUT Transition Pathways.
 In addition, a portfolio of measures is offered to strengthen community and capacity building in all stakeholder groups, networking and learning across countries, sectors and disciplines.
 Activities include furthermore provision of scientific evidence and recommendations to policy making on all levels as well as valorisation of research results to allow urban dwellers to experience how a future neighbourhood may look and feel.

-Sign up for the newsletter to stay in the loop and receive information about future activities and upcoming calls!
+Sign up for the newsletter and visit the DUT website to stay in the loop and receive information about future activities and upcoming calls!

 Joining forces in the three DUT Transition Pathways